CyberOwl555/Cyber_Portfolio/README.md

 - Additional custom Wazuh rules for command-injection and XSS traffic patterns
 - Extended nginx logging to capture POST request bodies
 - Cross-host correlation between network-layer (PCAP) and host-layer (Wazuh) evidence for the same attack timeline
-- Additional vulnerable containers for lateral movement scenarios
 - More realistic beacon jitter (percentage-based, larger range) and payload size variation, to test whether the current detection rule still holds
-- DNS-tunneling detection as a follow-up to the C2 beaconing work, covering a different exfiltration/C2 channel than direct HTTP